Contra Dance Callers Course

 Music by: Alexander Mitchell, Dave Wiesler, Ralph Gordon, Paul Oorts

-This is for experienced dancers!
-With Lisa at the helm, and her characteristic quick wit, humor, and excellent teaching at the ready, you will easily navigate the quirks and intricacies of even the most challenging dances.
+This is Contras and More for Experienced Dancers!
+With Lisa at the helm, and her characteristic quick wit, humor, and excellent teaching at the ready, you will easily navigate the quirks and intricacies of even the most challenging American dances.
 The Gigmeisters provide music!

 Rapper (13 & up): Kappy Laning